trayio/connector-utils/README.md

 ## convertCustomFieldsArrToObj({customFields, key, value, keyCase = 'camel' })

-Helper to convert array into an object of key and values.
+Helper to convert an array into an object of key and values.

 **Kind**: global function